jbush001/DrawWaveform/README.md

 I was inspired by [this LaTeX macro](http://www.texample.net/tikz/examples/timing-diagram/), but I wanted to make it look a little more polished and I'm not really a LaTeX user.

 This is a postscript library that allows creating waveform images.
-The waveforms can be defined by calling a small set of library functions (the program to do this is at the end of the source file).
+The waveforms are specified by calling a small set of library functions (there is an example at the end of the source file).
+As is typical in postscript, parameters appear before the function call.

 _numclocks_ _numsignals_ __startwaveform__<br>
   Begins drawing a new waveform with the specified number of clock transitions and signals